In this post, we will learn how the Angular Forms API works and how it can be used to build complex forms. We will go through the following topics:

 We can see here that we have enabled Template Driven Forms by adding

-With the initial configuration in place, let's now build our first Angular 2 Form.
+With this initial configuration in place, let's now build our first Angular Form.

 Our First Template Driven Form

-Let's take a look at a form built according to the template driven way:
+Let's take a look at this form built using the template driven way:

 There is actually quite a lot going on in this simple example.
-What we have done here is to declare a simple form with two controls: first name and password, both of which are mandatory fields (marked with the
+What we have done here is declare a simple form with two controls called first name and password, both of which are mandatory fields (as they are marked with the

 onSubmitTemplateBased on submission, but the submit button is only enabled if both required fields are filled in.

-But that is only a small part of what is going on here.
+But all of this is only a small part of what is going on here.

 NgModel Validation Functionality

 [(ngModel)], this notation emphasizes that the two form controls are bi-directionally bound with a view model variable, named as simply